-The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the all-around most lucrative travel credit cards.
+The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the most well-rounded credit cards for beginners and those looking for travel rewards.

 Given Chase’s rules for approving new cardmembers, this is a card you’ll want to apply for early on, if possible.
 Even if you’re someone who otherwise avoids cards with annual fees, it can make sense to have at least one premium card for things like no foreign transaction fees, car rental coverage, etc.